xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-010.md

 -   Exporting canvas content to PNG, JPEG and SVG formats
 -   Rendering images in the canvas
--   Extending the capabilities of SVG, using `stroke-aligment` as an example.
+-   Extending the capabilities of SVG, using `stroke-alignment` as an example.

 ## Exporting canvas contents to image {#export-canvas-to-image}